Medical Marijuana Bill Introduced in NY Legislature [Updated with Commentary]

 Assembly Bill 6357 and Senate Bill 4406 would allow for medicinal use of medical marijuana in New York.

 The legislation, known as Bill 6357 in the Assembly, and Bill 4406 in the Senate, still manages to spell marijuana as "marihuana," the same way it appears on the 1937 Federal Controlled Substances Act, in which it is categorized as a useless and very dangerous substance, the same classification that persists today.

-FiTR asked Dr. Sunil K. Aggarwal, M.D., PhD., cannabis expert and resident physician at N.Y.U.
-Medical Center what he thought about the legislation, and here's his response:
+The Voice asked Dr. Sunil K. Aggarwal, M.D., PhD., cannabis expert and resident physician at NYU Medical Center, what he thought about the legislation, and here's his response: